The disability science minor provides a basic scientific foundation to understand the impact of disability on physical and psychosocial health.

 OTH 3413C Applied Kinesiology, 3 credits

-OTH 4418 and 4418L Nervous System and Disorders and Laboratory, 5 credits, and
+OTH 4418L The Nervous System and Disorders Laboratory, 2 credits, and

 CLP 4420 Introduction to Neuropsychology, 3 credits